 Healthcare is facing rapid changes.
 Here’s what you need to know to stay ahead in 2020 and beyond.

-The healthcare industry is facing many changes that pose new challenges to healthcare organizations big and small.
+The healthcare industry is facing many changes that pose new challenges to medical organizations big and small.
 In particular, the fast-evolving government regulations, technological innovations, and patient expectations create a new environment in which running a medical practice isn’t just about treating patients anymore.

 Due to the highly sensitive patient information collected by healthcare organizations, the industry has become a prime target for cybercriminals.
 In 2017, the US medical and healthcare sector experienced over 350 data breaches, exposing 4.93 million patient records.
 Unfortunately, this trend shows no signs of slowing down.
 In the first half of 2019, there already were 32 million patient records breached.